Minimum Tank Size: 20 Gallons (75 Litres)

 Water Conditions: 6.0-7.5 pH and Soft to Moderately Hard

 Maximum Size: 3.5 inches (9 cm)

-The dwarf gourami (Trichogaster lalius), also known as the powder blue dwarf gourami, is a small fish that remains one of the popular gouramis available in the aquarium trade.
+The dwarf gourami (Trichogaster lalius), also known as the powder blue dwarf gourami, is a small fish that remains one of the most popular gouramis available in the aquarium trade.
 It is native to India, Pakistan and Bangladesh, though in recent years it has become established through releases and escapes in Australia, Columbia and the United States.